 1 tsp nutmeg

 1 1/2 cups butter or regular margarine, softened

 2 cups sugar

 In large bowl combine walnuts, cherries and raisins with 1/2 cup brandy.
 Allow to stand overnight at room temperature.
 Sift flour with baking powder and nutmeg.
 In a large electric mixer bowl, beat butter/margarine, sugar and vanilla at medium speed until light and fluffy.
 Add eggs one at a time, beating well after each addition.
 Beat at medium speed for 4 minutes, occasionally scraping sides of bowl.
 Batter will become thick and fluffy and lighter in color.
 At low speed, gradually beat in flour mixture until smooth.
 Add cherry/raisin/nut mixture to batter and mix well with wooden spoon.

 Heat oven to 350 F and grease pan of your choice and flour well.
 Bake for 1 hour 15 minutes in bundt pan or 1 hour 10 minutes in tube pan.
 As an alternative, use 5-inch diameter by 2-inch- high souffle dishes and bake for about 45 minutes.
 Cake is done when long skewer inserted into center comes out clean.
 Cool pan on wire rack for 20 minutes.
 Use small spatula to loosen cake around inside.
 Invert on wire rack and cool.
 Soak cheesecloth in 1/2 cup brandy, stretch on large piece of heavy-duty foil, place cake in center and wrap with cheesecloth.
 Wrap foil tightly around cake.
 Store in refrigerator several days to several weeks.
 To serve, slice thinly and let warm to room temperature.

-This article was written by Carolyn Washburn, Utah State University Extension associate professor, firstname.lastname@example.org.
+This article was written by Carolyn Washburn, retired Utah State University Extension professor, firstname.lastname@example.org.